mjordan/islandora_workbench_docs/docs/configuration.md

 username: admin
 password: islandora
 input_csv: 'https://docs.google.com/spreadsheets/d/13Mw7gtBy1A3ZhYEAlBzmkswIdaZvX18xoRBxfbgxqWc/edit
-# You only need to specify the google_sheets_gid option if the workseet in the Google Sheet
+# You only need to specify the google_sheets_gid option if the worksheet in the Google Sheet
 # is not the default one.
 google_sheets_gid: 1867618389
 ```